 For the technology at the time I was writing the book Space News had a lot of stories about dead satellites.
 Someone won a real life prize for a sticky boom, and I found a design for what Charlotte called her “brake-and-bake.”
 The day job had me good on launch, ok on reentry, but pretty poor on orbit.
 Basically, my knowledge tracked the FAA’s evolving jurisdiction: but I knew what I needed to research, I knew where to find things, and I had access to a few good orbital mechanics.

 Anyway, a prize would be cool.
 I recall hearing that the Ansari X Prize produced a collective expenditure on reusable suborbital rockets by all the contestants far in excess of what the prize offered.
 Competition can work.
 Think of the glory.
-Now, if only there were someone around with the right incentives to offer that kind of prize.
+Now, if only there were someone around with the right incentives to offer a prize for getting rid of debris.

 And, if you feel like picking up a copy of the book, I thank you in advance.